 "If Plan A isn't working, I have Plan B, Plan C, and even Plan D."

 We don't want to sound like party poppers, but you should know that it is very likely that Everything we wrote above (hereafter: "Plan A") will not go as planned.

-The best way to function correctly when your plan doesn't work is simply using a pre-prepared alternative plan, known as 'plan b.'
+The best way to function correctly when your plan doesn't work is simply using a pre-prepared alternative plan, Better known as 'plan B.'

-Literally, Everything can go wrong and get out of control, contrary to what you planned - from the planning stage (you hoped for a particular thing and got something else) through the execution of the dinner itself, and up to one of your family members, who, despite the mental preparation you made beforehand, is unable to control his emotions and snaps at someone else shouting and starts an argument with him at the dinner table.
+Literally, Everything can go wrong and get out of control, contrary to what you planned - from the planning stage (you hoped for a particular thing and got something else) through the execution of the dinner itself, and up with one of your family members, who, despite your superb preparation, Due to too much alcohol and resentment built up over the years, is unable to control his emotions and snaps at someone else A second away from launching a bottle of wine at his head.

 'How do I deal with that,'?
 You must be asking.

 Well, As mentioned above, the best way involves preparing an alternative plan - "plan B."

 'Easier said than done.
 How the hell am I supposed to know in advance if Uncle Johnny is going to lash out at James?!'